the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

 *[Animation: The quadratic curve exploding upward]*

 **ENGINEER #1** *(V.O.)*: "Double your document size, quadruple your processing time.
 Triple your document size, nine times the processing.
-The Duchess of Documentsworth—the 33KB docs.diniscruz.ai site—was creating over 14,000 graph objects.
+The Duchess of Documentsworth—the 33KB docs.thornwood-docs.dev site—was creating over 14,000 graph objects.
 That's 14,000 × 14,000 potential comparisons."

 *[Animation ends with a single number on screen:]*